zzhang624/ML-SARS-CoV-2/README.md

 A multilayer perceptron (MLP) is a type of feed-forward artificial neural network.
 Compared to linear classification or regression models, an MLP includes extra hidden layer(s) of perceptrons (nodes) between input and output layers.
 Except for the input layer, each node uses a nonlinear activation function to deal with the signals propagated from the previous layer.
-We used the scikit-learn implementation of MLP.S27 We set one hidden layer with 55 nodes (roughly the square root of the product of the number of input nodes number and output nodes) using the Rectified Linear Unit (ReLU) as the activation function.
+We used the scikit-learn implementation of MLP.
+We set one hidden layer with 55 nodes (roughly the square root of the product of the number of input nodes number and output nodes) using the Rectified Linear Unit (ReLU) as the activation function.
 ReLU was chosen because it is faster, capable of outputting true zero, and easier to optimize than sigmoid or tanh activation functions.
 Labels were one-hot encoded.
 During training, Adam, a stochastic gradient-based optimizer, was used to optimize weights between nodes.
 Feature